 As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
 The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
 It should be one of your first stops once you arrive at a new installation.
 The programs and services are a key resource for you and your family.
 They include:

-The Federal Voting Assistance Program – FVAP.gov – ensures service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.
-The Voting Assistance Guide, or VAG, is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and the District of Columbia.
+The Federal Voting Assistance Program ensures service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.
+The Voting Assistance Guide, or VAG, is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and Washington D.C.

-The VAG is available at: www.fvap.gov/vao/vag.
-Select your state to find your local election office’s contact information.
+When accessing the VAG, select your state to find your local election office’s contact information.

-Voting forms are available at: www.fvap.gov/eo/overview/materials/forms.
+Voting forms are also available on the FVAP website.

 Military and Family Support Centers are part of the network of agencies, programs, services and partnerships which supports the overall well-being of military families.
 Military and Family Support Centers provide information, education and support programs to help balance the demands of military life.
 The Military and Family Support Center should be one of your first stops once you arrive at a new installation to connect with key programs, services and support systems.